 Iger also said conversion from free trials to paid subscribers and churn rate – due in part to an increase in bundling – were better than Disney’s management had expected.

-Iger said consumer engagement with Disney+ was very high, adding that both the percentage of subscriber who were weekly active users and the frequency (average days used) both were extremely high.
+Iger said consumer engagement with Disney+ was very high, with the percentage of subscriber who were weekly active users and the frequency (average days used) extremely high.

 Subscribers were averaging six to seven hours a week of consumption across all three services.